neufeld/AXIOME3/README.md

 This should generate `pcoa_plots` directory with its respective outputs.

+3. Note that this output may not necessarilly be "publication quality" plot.
+You may run a separate script to make a nicer quality PCoA plot.
+Refer to [generate_pcoa.py guideline](scripts/README.md) for more details.

 ### - Running all Post Analysis Steps -

 Alternatively, you may run the commands below to generate all the outputs in the "Post Analysis" section.